|

 Richard’s experience leading rides includes taking

-novice to experienced riders across Exmoor, in the UK, and in Spain he
+novice to experienced riders across Exmoor, in the UK (with BHS AI and

 currently assists organising and taking part in long distance rides.
 He